-- 4) Public Housing Family Self-Sufficiency Program provides case management services to public housing families to assist them in achieving goals in education, employment, and homeownership.
-Last year, 10 families were able to move to homeownership.
-Also, nearly 55 completed the financial literacy program.
-This program is supported with a grant from HUD to provide funding for a full-time staff person to serve public housing residents. - 5) The Section 8 Homeownership Program was initiated by US HUD as a means to help Section 8 voucher holders become homeowners.
-Currently, this program is serving 37 families with the homeownership vouchers.
-These participants have been able to secure mortgages from companies such as Wells Fargo, BB&T, Wachovia Bank, and others.
-Several of these participants have purchased home with the local Community Development Corporations. - 6) The Jacksonville Housing Authority implements a School Incentive Program called "Steps to Success" in partnership with Communities In School and the Community Foundation.
-This program helps public housing youth in targeted development to be rewarded with gifts for achieving goals in school attendance and academic success.
-Last year, this program had over 300 youth enrolled. - 7) The Jacksonville Housing Authority continues to work with the Hicks Prep Club and the University of North Florida to encourage graduating high school seniors to take advantage of a scholarship that has been established at this university for public housing, Section 8, federally subsidized, and Habijax families.
+- Self-Sufficiency Grant in the amount \$48,500.
+It covers the salaries and benefit of one full-time staff person. - 4) The Section 8 Homeownership Program will continue to provide mortgage assistance to low income families.
+These families will be served through the Family Self-Sufficiency Program.
+Currently, there are 42 families receiving this service. - 5) The Jacksonville Housing Authority will continue to implement the School Incentive Program called "Steps to Success" in partnership with Communities In School and the Community Foundation.
+This program targets youth from public housing developments and rewards them with gifts for achieving goals in school attendance and academic success.
+The program will enroll 300 youth. - 6) The Jacksonville Housing Authority continues to work with the Hicks Prep Club and the University of North Florida to encourage graduating high school seniors to take advantage of a scholarship that has been established at this university for public housing, Section 8, federally subsidized, and Habijax families.
 These students are eligible to receive a scholarship to cover tuition, room and board.

-The JHA continues to work cooperatively with resident councils in each of the public housing communities to implement and enforce standards and expectations that families should make an effort to achieve self-sufficiency as a goal.
-The resident councils are strong force behind activities and services to aid residents in securing valuable resources to meet their needs.
-They are instrumental in working with staff to implement educational programs and self-sufficiency programs.
+It currently serves 10 graduating seniors. - 7) The Jacksonville Housing Authority will provide case management services to families residing in the New Town Success Zone to include 32 students at Eugene Butler Middle School and 88 students at Smart Pope Livingston Elementary School.
+The case management duties will include completing initial assessments, making referrals to community agencies, making weekly contacts, hosting parent and teacher conferences, resolving conflicts, making home visits, and encouraging youth participants and participate to engage in career oriented activities. - 8) JHA will continue to work cooperatively with resident councils in each of the public housing communities to implement and enforce standards and expectations that families should make an effort to achieve self-sufficiency 22 public housing communities as a goal.
+The resident councils are a strong force behind activities and services to aid residents in securing valuable resources to meet their needs.
+They are instrumental in working with staff to implement educational programs and self-sufficiency programs. - 9) Green Jobs Programs target 30 public housing and Section 8 participants and engage them in job training with Florida State College of Jacksonville that include construction, building maintenance, energy efficiency, and solar technician.
+This training is covered with funds from the Community Development Block Grant-Recovery funds in the amount of nearly \$53,000.00.
+It provides a full-time program coordinator and supportive services for the program participants to include transportation, child care, tools, and uniforms.